Introduction.

 Save the Form with the name Employees.

-If you were able to Import the Employees Table from Northwind.mdb then you are lucky, you have the employee’s photo bitmap images in the OLE Object field.
-You can save these images on the disk.
-I am using Access2007 and I will explain the procedure of Access2007 to save the image from Employees Table to disk.
-If you are using any other Access Version the menu options may be different.
+If you were able to import the Employees Table from Northwind.mdb, you are in luck—you already have the employees’ photos stored as bitmap images in the OLE Object field.
+You can save these images to your disk for use elsewhere.
+I am using Access 2007, so I will explain the procedure for saving images from the Employees Table to disk in this version.
+If you are using a different version of Access, the menu options may vary slightly.

 Before saving the image to disk, create a new folder C:\images.

-Use Save As… option to save the image in folder C:\images with the name 1.jpg.
+Use the Save As… option to save the image in the folder C:\images with the name 1.jpg.

 Save a few more employee photos in this way.

-If you could not save images from Employees Table then open any image from your disk in Paint Program and save them as 1.jpg, 2.jpg, 3.jpg, etc., in C:\images Folder.
+If you could not save images from the Employees Table, then open any image from your disk in the Paint Program and save it as 1.jpg, 2.jpg, 3.jpg, etc., in the C:\images Folder.

-Open the Employees Form (you have saved in Step-6) in Design View.
+Open the Employees Form (saved in Step 6) in Design View.

 Press ALT+F11 to display the VBA Window.